What is acne

 This results in irritation of the hair follicles of the skin.
 This irritation can lead to the development of pimples.

-They develops following the blockage of hair follicles with dead skin cells and oil.
+The P Acne virus can develop following the blockage of hair follicles with dead skin cells and oil.
 These hair follicles are attached into the sebaceous glands which are responsible in secreting sebum (an oily substance) that lubricates the skin and hair.
 Normally, this oily substance moves along the hair shafts and into the opening of the hair follicles which leads to the skin surface.
 However, when there is an excess production of sebum as well as dead skin cells, it may accumulate in the hair follicles and together form a soft plug which is a type of environment where bacteria can grow well.
-The formation of plug may stimulate the walls of the hair follicles to swell thereby producing whitehead or the plug may be exposed to the skin surface and may darken resulting into a blackhead.
-When these clogged hair follicles become infected with bacteria, pimples (raised red spots in the skin with a white center) appear.
+The formation of plug may stimulate the walls of the hair follicles to swell thereby producing whitehead or the plug may be exposed to the skin surface and may darken due to oxidisation resulting into a blackhead.
+When these clogged hair follicles become infected with bacteria, pimples (raised red spots in the skin with a white centre) appear.
 If blockage and swelling occurs deep within the hair follicles and produces lumps beneath the skin surface, cysts develops.

 If they run in the family, chances are you are likely to get it.
 One study found that if you have a first-degree relative with acne, your risk of getting it is increased fourfold.

 What is the best acne treatment?

 The aim of treatment is to clear and reduce spots as much as possible and to prevent acne scarring.
 There are several classes of acne such as mild ones which represents itself with a few red papules and occasional pustules mixed with blackheads.
 Moderate acne is seen with more breakouts, blackheads combined with scarring.
 Extreme is severe breakout, redness, blackheads and bacteria.
 Mild and moderate acne can be helped with correct skin care but it needs medical attention.
 Just remember a few pimples does not equate.